Configure and manage Azure Active Directory authentication with SQL Database or SQL Data Warehouse

 string ConnectionString =@"Data Source=n9lxnyuzhv.database.windows.net; Initial Catalog=testdb;" SqlConnection conn = new SqlConnection(ConnectionString); connection.AccessToken = "Your JWT token" conn.Open();

 For more information, see SQL Server Security Blog.
+For information about adding a certificate, see Get started with certificate-based authentication in Azure Active Directory.

 The following statements, connect using version 13.1 of sqlcmd, which is available from the Download Center.